Only for internal usage.

 The function(s) we want to override.
 If you pass a function you need to implement the overriding for the original function yourself.
 Otherwise you can pass an object defining the object itself and the appropriate key which holds the function so it gets overwritten automatically.

-Allows you to define a function which needs to return a boolean
+Allows you to define a function which needs to return a boolean which allows synced execution.

-If the return is a Promise
+If the return is a Promise it will return the Promise immediately, when the Promise gets resolved the

 original function gets invoked.